rohitwho/React-Portfolio-/README.md

 ## Description
 Welcome to my personal portfolio built with React!
 Explore my projects, skills, and experience in this interactive web application.
-Showcase my work and talents with a clean and customizable design. 🌐 #React #Portfolio #WebDevelopment"
+That showcase my work and talents with a clean and customizable design. 🌐 #React #Portfolio #WebDevelopment"

 ## Installation
 To set up the project on your local machine, follow these steps: